barnii77/lcaml_py/README.md

 # Description
-An interpreter written in python for my toy language LCaml.
+An interpreter written in python... hear me out.
+The original purpose for this language was for me to be able to submit my python assignments in software engineering class at my school in my own programming language, so I had to make that in python so to be able to claim "well technically, that's still a python program".

 LCaml is an incomplete, terribly slow, lua-style functional programming language (although it has a jit compiler and can be transpiled to python, which helps with the original speed problem).

 # Setup
 1. Clone the repo: `git clone https://github.com/barnii77/lcaml_py`